Geology of Serbia: Economic geology

 The economic geology of Serbia was reviewed by Melcher and Reichl in 2017.

 Serbia is the 18th largest producer of coal (7th in Europe) extracted from large deposits in Kolubara and Kostolac basins; it is also world's 23rd largest (3rd in Europe) producer of copper which is extracted near Majdanpek by Zijin Bor Copper, a large copper mining company with significant gold extraction.
 In 2018, it was acquired by the Chinese Zijin Mining, which in April 2021 was ordered by the government to cease activity because of "non-compliance with environmental standards".

 The iron ore deposits of Serbia are insignificant.
 Iron and copper deposits were found at Suva Ruda and Suvo Rudište.

 The largest laterite nickel deposit in Europe is at Mokra Gora, with an estimated 1,000 million tons of ore.

-The Jadar deposit contains high-grade mineralisation of boron and lithium in a mineral named Jadarite and Rio Tinto Mines has invested $200M to test if it "has the potential to produce both battery-grade lithium carbonate and boric acid."
+The Jadar deposit contains high-grade mineralisation of boron and lithium in a mineral named Jadarite and Rio Tinto has invested $200M to test if it "has the potential to produce both battery-grade lithium carbonate and boric acid."
 Reports were made in March 2021 that the Jadar mine would begin production in 2026.